About Onsite Wastewater Treatment Systems (OWTS)

 Regulations: The Los Angeles County Code defines the guidelines and regulations for wastewater treatment systems to appropriately dispose of waste.
 Home and business owners that meet the guidelines set by LA County, may be approved for the installation of a conventional onsite wastewater treatment system.
 In some areas of the County, the rate at which water is absorbed in the soil exceeds guideline standards and local regulations.
 In these areas, property owners may apply for approval of a non-conventional wastewater treatment system to ensure the proper treatment of wastewater.

-The Land Use Program of the Environmental Health Division reviews proposed Onsite Wastewater Treatment Systems designs, work plans, required covenants, historical records, and performs site and installation inspections prior to issuing final system design approvals.
+The Onsite Wastewater Treatment Program of the Environmental Health Division reviews proposed Onsite Wastewater Treatment Systems designs, work plans, required covenants, historical records, and performs site and installation inspections prior to issuing final system design approvals.
 System design approvals may be submitted to your local Building and Safety Department to obtain building permits for proposed projects.

-Property owners must submit Conventional or Non-Conventional Onsite Wastewater Treatment System plans to any Land Use Program field office or to the Environmental Health Division Headquarters for review.
+Property owners must submit Conventional or Non-Conventional Onsite Wastewater Treatment System plans to any Onsite Wastewater Treatment Program field office or to the Environmental Health Division Headquarters for review.
 Once approved, stamped and approved plans are then provided to the applicant.

-Responsibilities of the Land Use Program include reviewing and approving plans for Conventional and Non-Conventional Onsite Wastewater Treatment Systems within unincorporated areas of Los Angeles County and designated cities that have signed the County’s LAMP MOU.
+Responsibilities of the Onsite Wastewater Treatment Program include reviewing and approving plans for Conventional and Non-Conventional Onsite Wastewater Treatment Systems within unincorporated areas of Los Angeles County and designated cities that have signed the County’s LAMP MOU.

 Los Angeles County Department of Public Health (LACDPH) reviews and approves OWTS under the provisions of the LAMP to residents of unincorporated county areas and contracted cities.
 Cities must adopt the appropriate sections of the Los Angeles County Health and Safety Code (Title 11) and the Los Angeles County Plumbing Code (Title 28) before entering a Memorandum of Understanding (MOU) with the County to be covered under the LAMP’s provisions and restrictions.
 For more information regarding the LAMP, please visit our LAMP page.
 LAMP cities that have an MOU with the County include: